 For PFAS four major pathways for direct and indirect exposure can be outlined: ingestion of dust, dietary and drinking water intake, and inhalation of air (Gebbink et al., 2015).
 Concerning food, n-PFOS comprised 92% of total PFOS in a general Swedish diet and estimates for PFOSA indicated about 98% of the linear form.
 PFOS and PFOSA isomer ratios in drinking water were 60% n-PFOS and 58% n-PFOSA.
 Considering total PFOS exposure, taking all pathways into account, the proportion was estimated as 84% linear and 16% branched.
 The number could be dependent upon the diet, especially at high fish consumption (Gebbink et al., 2015).
-Enrichment of the linear form of PFOS in animal tissue is frequently seen (often >90% n-PFOS) e.g. for fish and pelagic organisms as well as mammals such as rats and polar bears (Kärrman et al., 2011; Greaves and Letcher, 2013; Miralles-Marco and Harrad, 2015)
+Enrichment of the linear form of PFOS in animal tissue is frequently seen (often >90% n-PFOS) e.g. for fish and pelagic organisms as well as mammals such as rats and polar bears (Kärrman et al., 2011; Greaves and Letcher, 2013; Miralles-Marco and Harrad, 2015).
+Ocean plankton may be an interesting exception.
+In the study by Casal et al (2017) the contribution of br-PFOA was up to 45%, and increased with distance to N:th America both in the N:th Atlantic and in the N:th Pacific Ocean.
+Though the same trend could not be found for PFOS (mean 87% n-PFOS).

-However, in humans the isomeric PFOS profile may be more complicated recent studies suggest (Miralles-Marco and Harrad, 2015).
+In humans the isomeric PFOS profile may be more complicated recent studies suggest (Miralles-Marco and Harrad, 2015).
 In particular human serum samples can sometimes show a br-PFOS content even higher than in the technical ECF products.
 It has frequently been put forward that these observations can be explained by either an inaccurate estimation of exposure (e.g., unknown precursors, missing or poorly quantified pathways and/or isomer profiles of PFOS and precursors) or an incomplete understanding of the human pharmacokinetic processes (e.g. biotransformation and elimination kinetics) (Gebbink et al., 2015).
+More recently, also differences between isomers in terms of medical and toxic effects have been discussed.
+For example, in the study by Li et al (2017) br-PFOS was associated with a larger decrease in birth weight than n-PFOS.